dannsam/xenko-docs/manual/animation/preview-animations.md

     ![Pick an asset up](media/animations-import-animations-preview-animation-pick-an-asset.png)

     >[!Note]
-    >[Make sure the model and the animation share identical skeletons.]
+    >Make sure the model and the animation share identical skeletons.

 4. In the **asset view**, click the animation you want to preview.
 By default, the **asset preview** tab is to the right of the **asset view**.

     ![Asset preview tab](media/animations-import-animations-asset-preview-tab.png)

-    If you can't see the asset preview, make sure you've selected the **Asset preview** tab at the bottom.

     <p>
     <video autoplay loop class="responsive-video" poster="media\animations-import-animations-animation-preview.jpg">